iambrj/notes/logic-programming-foundations.md

 # Prelims
 - First order theory:
     1. Alphabet
-    2. First order language (well formed formulas of the theory)
+    2. First order language (well formed formulas of the theory, has both derivable and underivable formulae)
     3. Set of Axioms (designated subset of well formed formulas)
     4. Set of Inference Rules
 - Use axioms and inference rules to derive theorems of theory